Sprinter05/gochat/doc/SPECIFICATION.md

 ## Permissions

 By default, the protocol only requires a single level of permissions, `0`, which indicates the *lowest level* of permissions.
 The server is free to add more permission levels which *must be higher* than the lowest level.
-The server can decide what actions can be or not performed with a certain level of permissions.
+The server can decide what **administrative actions** can be or not performed with a certain level of permissions, this means that all operations that are not `ADMIN` must be able to be ran with the lowest level of permissions.
+Levels must also *be incremental*, meaning that higher levels of permissions must be able to run everything the lower levels can.

 ## Hooks